bazelbuild/rules_rust/COMPATIBILITY.md

 next Bazel LTS release at latest.

-Whenever there is a new Bazel LTS release, all releases of `rules_rust` in the first 3 months will support both Bazel LTS versions.
+Whenever there is a new Bazel LTS release, all releases of `rules_rust` in the first 3 months will support both Bazel LTS versions unless Bazel doesn't allow this.

 ## What host platforms are supported?